ehelaya/spring-hibernate-example/README.md

 # Spring-Hibernate-example

-This is a small example in spring with hibernate. only demonstrate addding a user into am mysql database using hibernate dialect.
+This is a small example in spring with hibernate. only demonstrate adding a user into am mysql database using hibernate dialect.
 ## Usage

 The project uses Apache Ant build tool .
 To create war file run following code